Gabrielle Union Flaunts Toned Legs While Wearing Booty Shorts In Latest Instagram Update

 “Your smile is straight up fan-girl,” another fan said of Union’s excitement of being next to Jackson.

 The Inquisitr previously shared that Jackson’s first performance at the Park theater was one to remember.
 The 53-year-old entertainer reportedly had head-turning costume changes, with dance moves to match.
-The Las Vegas residency will reportedly run for 18 shows and will include the songstress’ hits like, “The Pleasure Principle,” “Control,” “What Have You Done For Me Lately” and “All For You”.
-In addition to Union, celebrity sightings at the show included Carrie Ann Inaba, Eve and Scott Evans.
+The Las Vegas residency will reportedly run for 18 shows and will include the songstress’ hits like, “The Pleasure Principle,” “Control,” “What Have You Done For Me Lately,” and “All For You.”
+In addition to Union, celebrity sightings at the show included Carrie Ann Inaba, Eve, and Scott Evans.

 The America’s Got Talent host also showed off her sultry side on Friday in another Instagram post.
 Union posted a photo of her rocking a colorful, strapless dress from her Gabrielle Union Collection with retailer New York and Company.
 The dress shows off the 46-year-old starlet’s stunning figure and short, ear-length haircut.